Gunnar Studenhofft

-Gunnar Studenhofft (born 5 April 2002) is a Caymanian footballer who currently plays for MLS Next Pro club Huntsville City FC and the Cayman Islands national team.
+Gunnar Studenhofft (born 5 April 2002) is a Caymanian footballer who currently plays for Phoenix Rising FC and the Cayman Islands national team.

 Youth career

 Studenhofft began playing football at age 3.
-For the 2014-15 season he was the top scorer for the islands' U13 Gold League with Elite SC.
+For the 2014–15 season he was the top scorer for the islands' U13 Gold League with Elite SC.

 In 2016 Studenhofft was part of the Academy SC squad that competed in the Cayman Airways Invitational U14 tournament.
-Other notable teams competing in the tournament were the academies of Seattle Sounders FC from the USA, Gillingham FC and Tottenham Hotspur from the UK and Cavalier F.C. and Harbour View FC from Jamaica.
+Other notable teams competing in the tournament were the academies of Seattle Sounders FC from the US, Gillingham FC and Tottenham Hotspur from the UK and Cavalier F.C. and Harbour View FC from Jamaica.
 He went on to be the team's top scorer in the tournament with three goals, including his team's only tally in a 1–5 defeat to Harbour View FC.
 Because of his performance in the tournament he was invited to spend time in England with the under-14 team of Manchester City of the English Premier League.

 The following year he helped Academy SC advance to the final of the under-17 FA Cup with two goals against Cayman Athletic SC in the semi-final.
 Also in 2017 Studenhofft helped his school team, Grace Academy, win its division final and secure the championship.
 He was then named MVP of the division.
 Shortly thereafter he was named Player of the Week for the CIFA Boys’ Under-15 League after scoring four goals in a match for Cayman Athletic SC.

 In 2018 he moved to central Florida to study and play football at Windermere Preparatory School.
 At that time he also played for the local Rush Soccer Academy.
 For the 2019/2020 season, Studenhofft scored a hattrick against All Saints' Academy in the final of the Sunshine State Athletic Conference to help win the school's first-ever title.
 That season he scored over thirty goals for the team.